 Quality control and assurance are essential steps in various production processes.
-Quality control is required for a wide variety of analytes from food samples, over drugs to biological samples such as synthetic DNA or proteins.
-Find out, how quality control can be performed on microplate readers and what methods can be used for this purpose!
+Find out, how quality control can be performed on microplate readers.

 For the maintenance of ordered production systems, it is essential to ensure the consistent and accurate quality of the production processes and consequently the final product.
 This applies in particular to products which are intended for human use such as foods, drugs, and medicinal products, or products applied to life stock or plants, since contaminants or falsely administered concentrations can lead to health issues or disease.
 The quality of a product is made up of various quality parameters.
 It is important to ensure consistent purity, composition and quantity.
 Microplate readers offer various solutions for determining these quality parameters.